 Goslar Old Town

-Goslar Old Town is full of northern Germany-styled half-timbered houses.
-I visited the old town twice, but both in the winter.
-Therefore, I was longing to see the summer scenery.
-Within a few hours of stay, we started our round walk at the Imperial Palace of Goslar, went through the historic old town, and strolled around its charming narrow streets.
+Goslar Old Town is brimming with northern Germany-styled half-timbered houses.
+I’ve had the pleasure of visiting the old town twice, but always in the winter.
+Consequently, I’ve been yearning to witness the summer scenery.
+During our brief stay before we reached Quedlinburg, we had a few hours to take a round walk, starting at the Imperial Palace of Goslar, weaving through the historic old town, and leisurely strolling along its charming narrow streets.

 Treetop Walking (Baumwipfelpfad) in Bad Harzburg

-The treetop trail in the Harz region offers insight into nature.
-The 1,000-metre trail starts in the spa garden of Bad Harzburg and crosses over the 26-metre depth of the valley.
-It is not only a simple walking path, but also has adventure stations, platforms, a glass bridge, etc., and is a perfect place for family holidaymakers.
+The treetop trail in the Harz region provides an insight into nature.
+Spanning 1,000 metres, the trail commences in the spa garden of Bad Harzburg, traversing the 26-metre depth of the valley.
+Beyond a mere walking path, it has adventure stations, platforms, a glass bridge, and more, making it an ideal spot for families on holiday.

 2ed Day: Devil’s Wall (Teufelsmauer) near Weddersleben, Suspension Bridge Titan-RT, Quedlinburg old town